 A real-world scenario

-When a corporate takes a loan has taken loan from a bank for building a plant.
+A corporate takes a loan from a bank for building a plant.
 Normally, the bank will disburse the loan amount in tranches, using which the borrower will continue to pay suppliers for plant construction.
 Now, let us assume that the borrower attempts to defraud the bank by diverting the loan funds.
 In the guise of making vendor payment, the borrower sends the money to a “distributor” – a shell corporation that exists only on paper.
 Can the bank be defrauded?
+Let us examine the whole gamut of information to which the bank is already privy:- The list of approved parties with whom the borrower is expected to transact for the project.

 - The fact that the sum transferred to the “distributor”, is very similar to the amount disbursed by the bank for the project.
-Source: core banking and transaction systems

 - The purpose of availing each loan installment.
-Source: the CA certificate to be mandatorily submitted to the bank

 - Whether the distributor is a blacklisted company or in the news for the wrong reasons, subject to frequent tax raids or audits.
-Source: Big data

 If all of the above information (available at the different branches and locations of the same bank) can be shared with the authorities on time, the bank can proactively prevent fraud and save itself from an unsavory and litigious situation involving painful asset quality deterioration.